markj0hnst0n/pizza-delivery-place/README/testing/testing.md

 - Verify that if there are available timeslots in the database they displayed on screen sorted with the earliest times at the top of the page :heavy_check_mark:
 - Verify that the timeslots are sorted into columns based on days in the database :heavy_check_mark:
 - Verify that if a single timeslot is sold out the button for that timeslot is disabled :heavy_check_mark:
-- Verify that if logged in as a super user the user can see the amount remaining for each slot and also edit and delete links to change the timselot if neccessary :heavy_check_mark:
+- Verify that if logged in as a super user the user can see the amount remaining for each slot and also edit and delete links to change the timselot if neccessary.
+CRUD operations tested on the relevant page links :heavy_check_mark:
 - Clicking on any of the timeslots books this timeslot, dislpays a user feedback message confirming that the slot was booked and takes the customer to the menu to choose their food :heavy_check_mark:

 #### Menu Items page